 No matter how many points of contact are needed in reality the basic principle is easy to see: The more points of contact the more chances you have to make a sale.
 (If you like, the more bites of the cherry you have.)

-Now, increasing your points of contact by running more and more paid for ads. is expensive.
 So how can you maximise the points of contact you have with your customers in a cost effective way?